rogin/Snippets/Connect/Mirth.md

 ## I encounter odd String and XML errors intermittently when sending between channels

-Ensure you do not have a [xalan](https://mvnrepository.com/artifact/xalan/xalan) jar in your custom library. (_rogin_ to fill in what problems were presenting)
+Ensure you do not have a [xalan](https://mvnrepository.com/artifact/xalan/xalan) jar in your custom library.
+[Here](https://github.com/nextgenhealthcare/connect/issues/4947#issuecomment-1120048480) is how _rogin_ replicated.

 ## Performance (and pricing?) metrics